 Lisbon: a European gem with an exotic charm

 Portugal was on top of my European destinations this year.
-I have always been appealed by its culture, which albeit different, feels familiar due to its proximity to Spain, both in terms of distance and in its past history.
-I am fascinated by the fact that this relatively small country had the courage to brave the ocean and explore the world.
-In fact, Portugal is credited for many discoveries, including many parts of Asia, Africa and South America.
-This rich History can be felt in the country, even today, when walking around the streets and visiting the many beautiful monuments that pepper the land.
+I have always been appealed by its culture, which albeit different, feels familiar due to its proximity to Spain, both in terms of distance and in its history.
+I am fascinated by the fact that this relatively small country dared to brave the ocean and explore the world.
+Portugal is credited for many discoveries, including many parts of Asia, Africa and South America.
+This rich History can be felt in the country, even today when walking around the streets and visiting the many beautiful monuments that pepper the land.

 Roaming the steep streets of Lisbon

-Lisbon, capital city of Portugal, is an incredible place.
-Located in the South West of the country, it is a coastal city where the river Tagus empties into the Atlantic Ocean.
+Lisbon, the capital city of Portugal, is an incredible place.
+Located in the southwest of the country, it is a coastal city where the river Tagus empties into the Atlantic Ocean.
 The capital is very hilly, with steep little winding streets.
 For me, the architecture was what kept me in awe.
 It is truly a city where Moorish meets Baroque, and where Ancient meets Modern.
-It was actually quite difficult to keep my head down so as not to trip on the cobble stones that pave the city streets!
+It was quite difficult to keep my head down so as not to trip on the cobblestones that paved the city streets!